veebch/heat-o-matic/README.md

 A [proportional integral derivative](https://en.wikipedia.org/wiki/PID_controller) (PID) controller that will be used to run a home-made precision heater.
 PID is a fancy way of saying that the code plays a game of 'Warmer', 'Colder' to get something to a particular value (in our example, a particular temperature).
 The internet is littered with examples of these things, so it is primarily a didactic exercise that will use a few bits of code we've previously developed, and hopefully it will make us a little smarter along the way.

+(You can use a PID to regulate other things depending on the sensor/device it was powering.
+It just needs to measure something and be able to influence that measurement.
+People have used PID controllers to make robots follow lines, and other things I can't think of right now)

 # Hardware

 - Raspberry Pi Pico